cuebook/cuelake/README.md

 To transform data, you write SQL statements to create views and tables in your data lakehouse.

 CueLake uses Celery as the executor and celery-beat as the scheduler.
 Celery jobs trigger **Zeppelin** notebooks.
-Zeppelin auto- starts and stops the Spark cluster for every scheduled run of notebooks.
+Zeppelin auto-starts and stops the Spark cluster for every scheduled run of notebooks.

 To know why we are building CueLake, read our [viewpoint](https://cuelake.cuebook.ai/viewpoint).